-This book provides answers.
-It will equip you to defend our timeless faith.
+Stand up for the Gospel provides answers, equipping you to defend our timeless faith.
 In the midst of counterfeits, rediscover the refreshing truth of God’s Word and the glorious, life-transforming gospel of Jesus Christ.

 Rev Dr Emmanuel Kwasi Amoafo is passionate about the life-transforming gospel of Jesus Christ, Christian discipleship, and Christian spiritual formation.
 Originally from Ghana, he has served in the Anglican Church of Kenya for over 20 years.